-Residents local to the 'Hotspot' areas were identified as the primary victims, identified from police records and following consultation with councillors, housing associations and other community representatives.
+Residents local to the 'Hotspot' areas were classed as primary victims, identified from police records, letter drops and following consultation with local councillors, housing associations and other community representatives.

-Local Off-licensees were victim to harassment and abuse from youths attempting to purchase alcohol or pestering customers, which impacted on their business.
+Local Off-licesees were victim to harassment, intimidation and abuse of themselves, their staff and customers all which impacted on their business.

-The Local Authority and Housing Associations had cost issues arising from damage being caused to their property and maintenance of the areas.
-South Ribble Borough Council had to employ private contractors to carryout the clean-up of empty bottles, cans and broken glass from their childrens playground areas.
+The Local Authority and Housing Associations had cost issues arising from repairs to damage to their property and general maintenance of the areas.
+South Ribble Council having to employ private contractors to carry out the regular clean-up of empty bottles, cans and broken glass from their playground areas.